Connecting to prior knowledge

 Rich assessment task

 Get students to think of their favourite animal and a place where it could create a lot of mayhem.
-Help students to create a black and white picture of this animal in the style of Narelle Oliver’s linocuts from the book, cut it out and paste it onto a collage depicting the animal in the wrong environment.
-This will require a collection of scrapbooking paper, magazine pictures and catalogues for cutting up.
+Help them to create a black and white picture of this animal in the style of Narelle Oliver’s linocuts, cut it out and paste it onto a collage (also prepared by the students) depicting the animal in the wrong environment.
+This will require access to scrapbook paper, magazine pictures and other materials that students can cut up.

-Using this collage, students create a warning page in the style of Don’t Let a Spoonbill in the Kitchen!
+Using this collage, students will create a warning page in the style of Don’t Let a Spoonbill in the Kitchen!.